Frequently Asked Questions

 - If you are considering applying to a co-op program, you should enrol SCIENCE 2C00 in Level II.
 This is a non-credit, tuition-free course for Science students that provides an opportunity for you to develop the career skills necessary to create a career path in the Science field.

 What are the admission requirements for Ontario medical schools?

-- The Science Careers and Co-operative Education (SCCE) office, located in BSB-127, offers a guideline for professional school requirements on their website.
+- The Science Careers and Co-operative Education (SCCE) office, offers a guideline for professional school requirements on their website.